API Reference: ApolloServer

 |If

-true, stack traces are included in GraphQL responses when errors occur.Defaults to
+true, stack traces are included in GraphQL responses when errors occur, and some extra information is logged via the

 true unless the